mdmonis25/Javascript-Muz/readme.md

 13. Display Missing Number (From 1 to n, consecutive numbers) where n is the last number input - [1,2,3,4,6,7] // 5 input - [9,8,7,5,4,3,2,1] // 6

+14. Reverse Each Word in string :- input -  javascript muz is a cool playlist output - tpircsavaj zum si a looc tsilyalp